 - Available PGY1 entry positions (total number) to be reported by Saskatchewan Health to PGME office by May.

-- Re-entry/RHA expression of interest related to health human resource needs will be coordinated and collected by Saskatchewan Health.
+- Re-entry/Saskatchewan Health Authority (SHA) expression of interest related to health human resource needs will be coordinated and collected by Saskatchewan Health.
 Saskatchewan Health will summarize and report the information in writing to the PGME Office by May.

 - Expression of program interest by the undergraduate medical students participating in the upcoming CaRMS Match will be reported by the Class rep(s) to the PGME Office by the end of May.